- Installation Instructions

 - I: Preparation

-The following are instructions for installing Bodhi Linux on to your computer from a working Linux system via a USB drive (eg: thumb-drive).
+The following are instructions for installing Bodhi Linux on to your computer from a working Linux/Windows system via a USB drive (eg: thumb-drive).
 This is the recommended method.
-Installation using another operating system or via CD/DVD is also possible.
+Installation using CD/DVD is also possible.

 Before beginning, you will need the following things: